 The reaction to Zidane’s epic (but admittedly well taken) own goal was one of consternation, condemnation and stunned disbelief.
 The French sports daily L’Equipe wrote on its front page: “What should we tell our children, for whom you have become an example for ever?… How could that happen to a man like you?”
 The BBC fatuously opined: “Zidane has written glorious chapters in football’s recent history – how sad that he should save the most shameful episode for the final page of his story.”

 Zidane’s widely proclaimed “moment of madness” subverted a (fairy-tale) narrative that had been set up (at vast expense) to play out according to a range of entertaining but manageable variables.
-That headbutt was a Glaswegian rebuff to sportsmanship, fair play, decorum, and all the other behavioural (political) ideals that sport theatrically exports from the real world to the (primal) arena.
+That headbutt was a Glaswegian rebuff to sportsmanship, fair play, decorum, and all the other behavioural (social) ideals that sport theatrically exports from the real world to the (primal) arena.
 Lip-readers were brought in to try and salvage (extend) the story by identifying exactly what Materazzi had said to Zidane.
 Perhaps (hopefully) it was something so terrible, abusive and provocative that Zidane just couldn’t help himself?
 (One journalist memorably described the headbutt as a moment of “cosmic discontent”.)

 Europe was experiencing a record-breaking heat wave at the time (40 people died in France alone).
 I, for one, was dripping with over-excitement as I watched the game from the edge of my sofa.
-As I sat there, agog and agape at this absurdly un-metaphysical drama (the fourth official informs the referee of the infringement, who, after some agonized decision-making, pulls out the red card with a histrionic flourish), I shuddered at the fact that this supposedly shocking act of aggression had occurred in the Olympiastadion, the stadium built by Hitler’s Nazi regime to host the 1936 Olympic Games.
+As I sat there, agog and agape at this decidedly un-metaphysical drama (the fourth official informs the referee of the infringement, who, after some agonized decision-making, pulls out the red card with a histrionic flourish), I shuddered at the fact that this supposedly shocking act of aggression had occurred in the Olympiastadion, the stadium built by Hitler’s Nazi regime to host the 1936 Olympic Games.

 In 2022 the World Cup will take place in the exceedingly hot state of Qatar.
 Qatar ranks fifth in the world according to a recent report on modern-day slavery (it is currently 85th in FIFA’s football rankings).
-Foreign workers comprise some 88% of Qatar’s population of 2.6 million (this number seems to shift like the desert sands surrounding it).
+Foreign workers comprise some 88% of Qatar’s population of 2.6 million (the number seems to shift like the desert sands surrounding it).
 Qatar is reportedly spending $500 million per week on World Cup-related projects.
 This mind-bogglingly costly building boom is materialising, mirage-like, through the labour of an army of migrant workers who work inhumanly long hours, often in scorching heat, for inhumanly low pay (as little as $0.56 per hour in 2014), while living in squalid, overcrowded dormitories.
 They are forbidden from unionizing, have their passports taken away and cannot leave the country when they want.
 Many paid thousands of dollars just to get to Qatar.
 Any who complain about their conditions run the risk of being summarily sacked.
 According to a 2013 report by the International Trade Unions Confederation, 1,239 workers died while working on construction projects.
 No one knows the real number because reliable statistics are few and far between, partly because hardly anyone save a few underfunded NGOs gives a shit, and partly because Qatar clearly considers these people subhuman and does not gather data concerning their well-being.
 A 2016 report by Amnesty International accused both FIFA (in no way connected to fyfas) and Qatar of ongoing indifference to the appalling treatment and systematic abuse of workers.
-Qatar has recently enacted new legislation to improve the conditions of workers but it is utterly disgusting that a country with such intimate and far-reaching ties to the West has to be forced into providing minimal legal protection for migrant workers simply to put itself in a good light while it is briefly under the spotlights of the retractable roofs of its slave-built stadia.
-But please forgive my ranting, I am a little ill today, I have a build-up of catarrh clogging my nose and throat.
-This may just be my way of expectorating it.
+Qatar has recently enacted new legislation to improve the conditions of workers but it is disgusting that a country with such intimate and far-reaching ties to the West has to be forced into providing minimal legal protection for migrant workers simply to put itself in a good light while it is briefly under the spotlights of the retractable roofs of its slave-built stadia.
+But please forgive my ranting, I am a little poorly today, I have a build-up of catarrh clogging my nose and throat.
+This is my way of expectorating it.

 The Qatar Investment Authority, a national wealth fund set up in 2005, has been busily investing all around the world (presumably, in part, to help fund the footie).
 It owns Paris Saint-Germain football club, 13% of Barclays, 17% of Volkswagen; it has a majority stake in Sainsbury’s, a minority stake in Royal Dutch Shell, and owns Harrods outright.
-The QIA’s property portfolio in London is so extensive that it has arguably contributed to the hideously inflated property prices in the city (it owns 95% of the Shard, that faux-iconic symbol for our times; Mayfair (the most coveted property in the UK version of the board game Monopoly®) is now referred to as Qatari Corner).
+The QIA’s property portfolio in London is so extensive that it has arguably contributed to the hideously inflated property prices in the city (it owns 95% of the Shard, that faux-iconic symbol for our times; Mayfair (the most coveted property in the UK version of the board game Monopoly ®) is now referred to as Qatari Corner).
 It even has a stake in my once beloved Camden Market.
 The list is too long and the stakes, subsidiaries and holding companies involved are too convoluted for a readily distracted brain like mine.
 But one investment that did catch my eye was the QIA’s 9% share in Glencore, an Anglo-Swiss multinational commodity, trading and mining company (or in Glencore’s execrable choice of words, “a vertically integrated, natural resource commodities producer and trader”).

 Glencore has just acquired full control of Mutanda Mining, a copper producer in the Democratic Republic of Congo, and raised its stake in Katanga Mining, which also operates in Congo, to 83.33%.